Mttds/MarketDataStore/README.md

 ## MODELS

 - Equity

-The Equity models contains a tickdata array which can be updated with each PUT request for the same label/md_date.
+The Equity model contains a tickdata array which can be updated with each PUT request for the same label/md_date.
 If an historical price does not already exist,  or it does exist but with an empty tickdata, it will be inserted/updated with an empty tickdata structure.
 This is because we cannot have tickdata for historical prices, unless we collected and inserted that data during that trading day (in that case updating the document would most likely yield the same document with a PUT request given the same market data source).